 Having trouble setting up your Shopify store?
 Whether you are a lover of shopping online, or brick and mortar stores, one of the most important factors for customers is experience.
 We’re not talking about the customers who love to dig through a disorganised second-hand store in search of a vintage find like a paleontologist looking for a dinosaur bone in the desert.
 They are time rich, and spending all day looking for their “find” is probably more enjoyable than the find itself.
 We’re talking about the customer who wants their shopping experience to be simple and easy.
 The customer who wants to find what they need online, anytime.
 If this sounds like the kind of experience you want your customers to have, you might want to know these simple set up Shopify store tips for your site.

 Shopify makes setting up an online store simple

-Here are a few tips on Shopify Web Design to help your store convert
+Here are a few tips on Setting up your Shopify to help your store convert